bleaktwig/yuadrem-wiki/docs/kins/hume.md

 \hspace*{\fill} --- Josiah, priest from the church of Rhekesh.

 Sequestered in high mountains, deep jungles, and hot deserts, the irds, sisz rlue, or winged kin are known to survive some of the harshest environments all around Yuadrem.

-\subsection*{Beak and Feather}
-    From below, irds look much like large birds.
-    Only when they descend to roost or walk in the ground does their humanoid appearance reveal itself.
-    Standing upright, an ird might reach 2 meters tall.
-    They have long, narrow legs that taper to sharp talons.

-    Feathers cover their bodies, with their plumage typically reflecting the environment they develop in.
-    Their heads complete the avian appearance, being that of a parrot, hawk, or vulture.
-    Irds' arms have very long feathers, which allow them to fly with ease.
-    The three subraces of the irds are very distinct from each other.
-    This is due to the fact that they were created by three different ets, all in pursuit of a same goal, yet for different environments.

-    The winged kin are the only gendered species created by the tall kin.
-    Some time after reproduction, a female will lay one to three eggs and the couple will refrain from contact with others in their tribe, becoming extremely protective of their children until they reach maturity.

 \subsection*{Sky Wardens}
     Nowhere are the irds more comfortable than in the sky.